-An alarm relay, up to four analogue outputs and the possibility of connecting external LEDs (e.g. for water sampling stations) are always available.
+An alarm relay, four analogue outputs and the possibility of connecting external LEDs (e.g. for water sampling stations) are always available.

-8.3.2.1 Controller outputs
+8.6.2.1 Controller outputs

-You can configure and use up to four controllers.
+You can configure and use up to three controllers.

-✓ You have used the configuration assistant to assign an input and a control function to a controller (see section 8.2 "Configuration assistant" on page 29).
+You have used the configuration assistant to assign an input and a control function to a controller (see section "Configuration assistant" on page 25).